thomasWeise/talks/README.md

 Exceptions to this licensing are all LaTeX classes and commands.
 Other exceptions are explicitly mentioned, e.g., sometimes a graphic may be under copyright held by another person or organization.

+Examples of graphics that do not fall under the Creative Commons license but whose copyright belong to other institutions are:

+- `CWTW2024FFAOWBFGSORLSOTQAP_p7_snippet.[pdf|svg]` in directory `shared/graphics/papers`, which is part of a paper published by and under the copyright of SciTePress
+- `HS2000LSAFSAEEp46.[pdf|svg]` in directory `shared/graphics/papers`, which is part of a paper published by and under the copyright of Springer
+- `LWLvdBTW2024ATTSPWFFAAHA_p12_snippet.[pdf|svg]` in directory `shared/graphics/papers`, which is part of a paper published by and under the copyright of SciTePress
+- `WLCW2021SJSSPWUABFGS_p4_snippet.[pdf|svg]` in directory `shared/graphics/papers`, which is part of a paper published by and under the copyright of ACM
+- `WWLC2021FFAMOAIUBTOTOFV.[pdf|svg]` in directory `shared/graphics/papers`, which is part of a paper published by and under the copyright of IEEE
+- `WWLCL2023FFAOWBFGSCBE.[pdf|svg]` in directory `shared/graphics/papers`, which is part of a paper published by and under the copyright of IEEE
+- `WWLCL2023FFAOWBFGSCBE_p10_snippet.[pdf|svg]` in directory `shared/graphics/papers`, which is part of a paper published by and under the copyright of IEEE
+- `WWTY2014EEIAWGP_07_snippet.[pdf|svg]` in directory `shared/graphics/papers`, which is part of a paper published by and under the copyright of IEEE
+- `WWWTDY2014FFA.[pdf|svg]` in directory `shared/graphics/papers`, which is part of a paper published by and under the copyright of IEEE

 ## 5. Other Interesting Things
 - We provide an open source and free [book](https://thomasweise.github.io/programmingWithPython) and course on [Python programming](https://thomasweise.github.io/programmingWithPython).
 - We provide an open source and free [book](https://thomasweise.github.io/databases) and course on [Databases](https://thomasweise.github.io/databases).
 - We provide an open source [Python library](https://thomasweise.github.io/moptipy) on [metaheuristic optimization](https://thomasweise.github.io/moptipy) that supports the automated replicable execution of self-documenting experiments in a parallel and distributed fashion as well as statistical result evaluation.

 ## 6. Contact
 If you have any questions or suggestions, please contact